pirzer/Project-1---Renewable-Energy/README.md

 # <font color="green">Verde Power</font>

 This project shows an **EPC contractor's website** that offers turnkey **Wind and Solar Power Plants, Technical Due Diligence, and Operations and Maintenance**.
-The video, colours, images, and Google Map have been chosen to create a company's image as a business that is committed and working to the environment.
-Additionally, the website's information shows a form section and the company's location in Galway, Ireland.
-Finally, the website's design is aimed to be amicable and responsive to different devices such as PC desks, laptops, tablets, and mobile phones to make a friendly experience for website visitors.
+The video, colours, images, and Google Map have been chosen to create a company's image as a business that is committed and working to protect the environment.
+Additionally, the website's information shows a contact form section and the company's location in Galway, Ireland.
+Finally, the website's design is aimed to be amicable and responsive to different devices such as PC deskstop, laptops, tablets, and mobile phones to make a friendly experience for website visitors.

 <font color="green">Be Verde, Be Great!!!</font> Hit the following link to see this live project: **[<font color="green">VERDER POWER WEBSITE</font>](HTTP://pirzer.github.io/Project-1---Renewable-Energy/)**.